kalinchernev/drupal_block_reactive/README.md

-# drupal_block_reactive
+# Drupal Block React
-Combining goodies of Drupal 8, Blocks and React
+Combining goodies of Drupal 8, Blocks and React.
+This one should be really minimal.